Review: Austen-era schemes, dreams fill ‘Mr. Malcolm’s List’

 Movie Review: 'About My Father' is a messy, limp rom-com with Robert De Niro as bait

-“Lightyear,” a Walt Disney Co. release, is rated PG by the Motion Picture Association of America for action/peril.
-Running time: 105 minutes.
-Two stars out of four.
+”Mr. Malcolm’s List,” a Bleecker Street release, has been rated PG by the Motion Picture Association of America for “some smoking and mild language.”
+Running time: 117 minutes.
+Three stars out of four.